-A limited exception may be made for material judged to have some special significance for the collection, including local historical value or value for genealogical research.
+A limited exception may be made for material judged to have some special significance for the collection, including the works of local authors or items of local historical value or value for genealogical research.

 Controversial Materials and Censorship

 The ALIA Statement on Freedom to Access Information (Appendix 1) and the IFLA Statement on Libraries and Intellectual Freedom (Appendix 2) underpins the selection and distribution of materials in the Library.
 Wyndham City Libraries does not support any particular view and has a duty to the community to offer a balanced collection by including information on all sides of an issue.
 Selections will not be made on the basis of any anticipated approval or disapproval by individuals or groups.
 Materials which demean or objectify particular individuals or groups of people are excluded from selection.